 Declarative knowledge, otherwise known as “fact knowledge,” is the knowledge of facts and things.
 This knowledge is factual.
 It tells us that 1+1=2, that we own a red car, or that Mozart was an Austrian composer.

 We hold declarative knowledge in explicit memories.

-Episodic vs. Semantic Memory
+Examples of Episodic vs. Semantic Memory

 Researchers have organized our explicit memory further by splitting explicit memory into episodic and semantic memory.